🏰 Mont‑Saint‑Michel Day Trip from Bayeux: A Family‑Friendly Guide

 🏨 Where to Stay Near Mont‑Saint‑Michel

-We based ourselves in Bayeux, which is perfect for Normandy day trips.
+We based ourselves in Caen, which is perfect for Normandy day trips.
 If you want to stay closer:

 • Avranches (closer to the island)